And Other Products That Contain Ethylene or Diethylene Glycol

 These first two phases are often missed by pet owners or attributed to other things by veterinarians because they are so non-specific and variable.
 Perhaps you would think that your pet was “just having a bad day”.
 Veterinarians see hundreds of pets with similar non-specific signs every week and over 99% of them have not consumed ethylene glycol.

 Very few pets will consume enough ethylene glycol to die during the first two stages.
 It is the third stage that is the most dangerous and unexpected to owners because it occurs without visible symptoms of distress.
 The glycolic acid liberated from ethylene glycol is, in itself, probably damaging to its body (directly toxic).
 But as your pet metabolizes ethylene glycol, this glycolic acid is further broken down into excessive amounts of oxalic acid.
 That oxalic acid has an affinity for (binds to) the calcium in your pet’s blood.
 The two combine to form excessive amounts of calcium oxalate crystals.
 Calcium oxalate is insoluble at body acidity – so it forms plugs that block and shut down the tiny tubes that form your pet’s kidney apparatus.
 Without the ability to cleanse its body of waste products, blood levels these wastes that include blood urea nitrogen (BUN) and creatinine rise to toxic levels.
 Blood phosphorus levels rise as well.
 That is the point that you would notice something was very wrong.
 These pets become depressed.
 They ceases eating.
 They begin to vomit.
 They may walk with their belly tucked up and show pain in the area of their kidneys.
-Their urine volume, frequency and color may change (dark or pink = hematuria ).
+Their urine volume, frequency and color may change (dark or pink = hematuria).

 These pets are all showing symptoms of renal (kidney) failure; which, indeed, they now have.
 They have become uremic.
 You can read more about the symptoms of uremia in pets here.
-There are many published accounts of individual cases in humans but few in pets.
-But you can read one account here.

 How Much Antifreeze Does My Pet Have To Drink To Become Sick?